 So what is mediation?
 First of all, do not confuse mediation with meditation, though many people still mispronounce these two terms.
 In a nutshell, mediation is a collaborative process where two parties sit down in front of an independent mediator whose job is to ensure a productive dialogue between the two parties and help them come to a mutually satisfactory settlement or conclusion.

-Basically, mediation is the mini version of trial, where each side gets to discuss what they want from the opposing side and why the want it, and then listen to the other party without interrupting him or her.
+Basically, mediation is the mini version of the trial, where each side gets to discuss what they want from the opposing side and why they want it, and then listen to the other party without interrupting him or her.
 Mediation also allows both parties to understand some basic principles of family law in Salt Lake City and all across Utah.

 This “reality check” is critical to eliminate some unreasonable expectations about what each party is hoping to achieve from taking their case to trial.

-One of the best advantages of mediation over trial is that both parties are given complete control over the outcome of their case.
+One of the best advantages of mediation over the trial is that both parties are given complete control over the outcome of their case.
 If you choose to resolve a divorce through family law, the judge will be the one with complete control over your case.

 In addition to that, other benefits of meditation include getting independent and honest feedback about the prospects of your case and picking up important talking points from the mediator.
-If you choose mediation over trial, you may be able to resolve the family law case faster, in a less stressful and adversarial setting, and only at a small portion of the cost of taking it to trial.
+If you choose mediation over the trial, you may be able to resolve the family law case faster, in a less stressful and adversarial setting, and only at a small portion of the cost of taking it to trial.

 Also, practice shows that ex-spouses or former partners who resolve their differences through mediation tend to have a much more positive relationship with the other side as opposed to trial, where both parties want to kill each other.